SARS was a zoonotic disease -of

 SARS.

-- Virus was identified
+- Virus is identified

 by electron microscopy, growth in Vero cell culture, animal inoculation, histology, cloning, sequencing etc